 The right hiking waterproof will be lightweight, well ventilated and can be used to protect you from wind, rain and other elements.
 Even on a warm day, you can end up uncomfortably cold if you get caught in a shower and your clothes get wet.

-It’s a good idea to keep your waterproof with just in case the weather changes.
+It’s a good idea to keep your waterproof with you just in case the weather changes.
 I love the Thundershadow and the ventilation slits under the arms mean it’s still comfortable to wear when it warms up.

 Sun hat & sunglasses